cloudqubes/cloudqubes.github.io/_posts/2019-12-02-introduction-to-vnf-onboarding.markdown

 layout: post
 title:  "Introduction to VNF Onboarding"
 date:   2019-12-02 19:15:00 +0530
+categories: insights nfv
-categories: insights NFV VNF onboarding
+tags: NFV VNF onboarding
 ---

 **If you are just starting your NFV journey, VNF onboarding may feel like an overwhelming task.
 Adapting a structured approach can definitely save you from a lot of frustrations.**